Page updated October 22, 2021. Please check this page regularly so we can let you know what we know when we know it!

 Regularly check this page for further instructions.

-The conditions of approval for this vaccine include close monitoring of your side effects.
+The conditions of approval for these vaccines include close monitoring of your side effects.
 Please see here for some information about vaccine side effects and instructions for what to do after your vaccination.

-If you have recently had your first dose of the vaccine and are having side effects that you are worried about, please use the vaccine side effect checker, ask your GP, or call 13HEALTH and follow the advice.
+If you have recently had your first dose of a Covid-19 vaccine and are having side effects that you are worried about, please use the vaccine side effect checker, ask your GP, or call 13HEALTH and follow the advice.

 |Monday||7.30am - 5.00pm|